If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

 What problems or needs do they have?
-What are they searching in Google?
+What are they searching for on Google?
 What solution are they looking for?
 What words do they use in their searches?
 Take all of this info and use it to help build out your keyword lists, ads, and landing pages.

 4. Do Proper Keyword Research:

-A big mistake that we see real estate investors make with their PPC keyword research is they aren’t looking at the intent of the searcher close enough.
+A big mistake that we see real estate investors make with their PPC keyword research is they aren’t looking at the searcher’s intent close enough.

 5. Use Negative Keyword Lists:

-A “negative keyword” is a word that you can tell Google Adwords to look for… that if it shows up in a Google search… to prevent your ad from showing up to that person in that search.
+A “negative keyword” is a word that you can tell Google or Microsoft to look for… that if it shows up in a search… to prevent your ad from showing up to that person.

-As an example, let’s say you’re a wholesaler or house flipper and yo, of course,e need to buy at a discount.
-So you may want to add a negative keyword for something like “full retail” in there to prevent any searches that have “full retail” or “full price” in them from showing your ad.
+For example, let’s say you’re a wholesaler or house flipper and you need to buy at a discount.
+So you may want to add a negative keyword for something like “full retail” there to prevent any searches that have “full retail” or “full price” in them from showing your ad.

 Why?
 Because this type of person likely isn’t going to sell at a discount.
-So if someone types in “sell my house in Dallas at full price” then your ad wouldn’t show up.
+So if someone types in “sell my house in Dallas at full price, ” your ad wouldn’t appear.